Lancasterg/pypassword-protect/README.md

     ```bash
     sudo mv bin/passprotect /usr/local/bin/
     ```

-    This moves the `passprotect` executable to `/usr/local/bin/`, making it accessible from any directory in your terminal.
+    The executable can now be called:
+    ```bash
+    passprotect --help
+    ```

     Alternatively, you can add the `bin/` directory to your `PATH` environment variable:
     ```bash
     export PATH=$PATH:/path/to/passprotect/bin
     ```
-    (Replace `/path/to/pypassword-encryption` with the actual path to your cloned repository.)
+    (Remember to replace `/path/to/pypassword-encryption` with the actual path to your cloned repository.)

 ## Usage